 It also demonstrates your commitment and dedication to the field, making you a more attractive candidate to employers.
 Of course, all you need is a short course behind you, like the ones offer at Institute of Data, to give you a leg up in the industry and send your career to the next level.

 The software engineering field is ever-evolving, and continuous self-learning is essential to stay relevant.
 The internet offers a wealth of resources that can help you enhance your skills and learn new technologies.

 Employers value practical experience, and having a portfolio of projects can greatly increase your chances of landing a software engineering job.
 Building your own projects, contributing to open-source projects, or participating in coding competitions can help you showcase your skills and demonstrate your ability to apply theoretical knowledge to real-world problems.

-When building your portfolio, it’s essential to emphasize the quality of your projects over the quantity.
+When building your portfolio, it’s essential to emphasise the quality of your projects over the quantity.
 Choose projects that highlight different aspects of software engineering and show diversity in terms of technologies and problem domains.
 Documenting your projects on platforms like GitHub can further demonstrate your ability to collaborate and work in a team.

 The job application process

 With your preparation complete, it’s time to start the job application process.
 Here’s what you need to know.

 Where to find job listings